salesforcecli/plugin-deploy-retrieve/messages/deploy.metadata.resume.md

 Show concise output of the deploy result.

-# flags.async.summary

-Run the command asynchronously.
-This will immediately return the job ID.
-This way, you can continue to use the CLI.

-# flags.async.description

-To check the status of the job, use TBD.

 # error.InvalidJobId

 No job found for ID: %s

 # error.NoRecentJobId

-There are no recent job ids available to quick deploy.
+There are no recent job ids available to resume.

-# error.CannotQuickDeploy

-Job id cannot be used for quick deployment.
-This is likely because the deployment has not been validated.